BharathRaj73/Guess-my-number/README.md

 **This is a demo game implemented using HTML, CSS, Javascript**

-You have to guess a number between 1 to 20 if you predict the number ewual to the "SECRET NUMBER" You win the game!
+You have to guess a number between 1 to 20 if you predict the number equal to the "SECRET NUMBER" You win the game!

 **Rules:**